 Submitting evidence for Housing Benefit

-If you can’t send your evidence online, bring it to your nearest Housing Executive office, or call us for more advice.
+Or you can bring it to your nearest Housing Executive office

 Any delay in sending your evidence will slow down your application and may mean you miss out on help.

 You must tell us if you have a change in your circumstances.